REVIEW: Viltrox 55mm f/1.8 EVO

 Viltrox 50mm F2

 It is a more modern AF lens from the third-party manufacturer Viltrox.
-This lens exists in Nikon Z and Sony FE mount.
+This lens exists in Nikon Z and Sony FE mounts.
 Autofocus and full electronic contact with the camera.
-If you have a Nikon Z camera you can use this lens without an FTZ adapter, which helps you avoid the hassle of the adapter and also saves you about $150-$250, but the lens itself is more expensive at about $360.
+If you have a Nikon Z camera, you can use this lens without an FTZ adapter, which helps you avoid the hassle of the adapter and also saves you about $170, at about $199.
+It’s smaller, also with very good sharpness, but not as sharp as the reviewed lens; it also lacks the aperture ring and has weaker flare resistance.

 Buy New: Viltrox Store,